 2014 was a heck of a year for a collegiate a cappella.
 As we reflect on the time past, it is time to salute ten truly extraordinary groups.

-• Groups included in The Ten Can’t-Miss American Collegiate A Cappella Groups of 2012, and The Top 10 American Collegiate A Cappella Groups of 2011 list were not eligible for inclusion in this year’s list.
+-Groups included in The Ten Can’t-Miss American Collegiate A Cappella Groups of 2012 and 2013, and The Top 10 American Collegiate A Cappella Groups of 2011 list were not eligible for inclusion in this year’s list.
 It’s not that those groups are any less exceptional this year, but I wanted to give ten different groups recognition.
 So, the following groups were not considered this time around:

 The Dartmouth Aires